basetenlabs/truss/docs/create/pytorch.md

 # Create a Truss of a PyTorch model

 [PyTorch](https://pytorch.org/) is a supported framework on Truss.
-To package a PyTorch model, follow the steps below or run [this colab notebook]().
+To package a PyTorch model, follow the steps below.

 ### Install packages